-None of these games can be called great classics, being far behind what other countries were developing at the time.
+This is just a sample, there were dozens of RPGs released in the early 90s.
+Yet, none of these games can be called great classics, being far behind what other countries were developing at the time.
 But they served as the foundation for the industry, establishing developers and series that would last for decades, such as Softstar’s Xuan-Yuan Sword series (BTW, “Xuan-Yuan” is The Yellow Emperor, a legendary figure considered to be the father of Chinese culture).

 THE FIRST CLASSICS

 TIP: If you want to try a game from the list, this is definitely the best one to start.
-It was never officially translated, but has an excellent fan-translation.
+It was never officially translated but has an excellent fan translation.

 THE GOLDEN AGE

 The evolution of China’s developers was extremely fast.
-The early 90s had them making simple clones, by the mid 90s they had found their voice and by the late 90s/early 2000s they would be at their peak, releasing great classics that are still held as the pinnacle of the industry.
+The early 90s had them making simple clones, by the mid-90s they had found their voice and by the late 90s/early 2000s they would be at their peak, releasing great classics that are still held as the pinnacle of the industry.

 Heluo Studio’s second game, Legend of Wulin Heroes (武林群俠傳, 2001), would expand the non-linearity of Heroes of Jin Yong, mixing it with mechanics from Princess Maker to create what’s basically a “Wuxia Hero Maker”: your character gets accepted into a martial arts school, where each week you choose how to train, which weapon & martial style to follow and get lessons on Chinese culture:

 The game was remade in 2015 as Tales of Wuxia and even got a sequel but, sadly, the poor quality of the translation means part of the game’s charm is lost.
-A spin-off, Path of Wuxia, is currently on Early Access and turns the martial arts school into something like Harry Potter’s Hogwards:
+A spin-off, Path of Wuxia, is currently on Early Access and turns the martial arts school into something like Harry Potter’s Hogwarts:

 Another few classics from this era:

-- Swordsman’s Romance: Moonlight Destiny (剑侠情缘外传：月影传说, 2001) is the third game in the series, a real-time isometric RPG that focus on a romantic story with multiple endings (ranging from a harem to suicide!).
+- Swordsman’s Romance: Moonlight Destiny (剑侠情缘外传：月影传说, 2001) is the third game in the series, a real-time isometric RPG that focuses on a romantic story with multiple endings (ranging from a harem to suicide!).
 It’s also famous for its soundtrack, and for being released in Japan.

-The most popular settings are Wuxia & Xianxia stories — often adapted from novels or comics — and historical eras of China, such as the Warring States era or the Three Kingdoms.
-But they aren’t the only options, with games like the Flame Dragon series (炎龍騎士團) mixing large tactical battles with a more European-like fantasy setting, including very stylized character designs.
+Speaking broadly, in traditional Chinese RPGs the most popular settings are Wuxia & Xianxia stories — often adapted from novels or comics — and historical eras of China, such as the Warring States or Three Kingdoms eras (it’s impossible to overstate how many Three Kingdoms games there are).

 Other interesting examples are: